 This is the place to head to see the natural beauty of Malaysia.

-Taman Negara actually translates to “National Park” in English and you’re going to love this place.
+Taman Negara actually translates to “National Park” in English.
+You’re going to love this place.
+It’s only a few hours from Kuala Lumpur but feels a whole world away.

 Contents